neils95/RecipeApp/README.md

 Neil Sanghrajka, Nicholas Musella, Joshua Klien

 This application allows users to search for ranked recipes based on ingredients.
 Instead of using a database, we designed and implemented data structures for search, insertions and deletions to improve our understanding of data structure concepts.

 Data is persisted using Java's Serializable interface.

+The initial datset was created by scraping www.allrecipes.com using Python and BeautifulSoup library.

 ###Installation:###